keylimetoolbox/cron-kubernetes-ruby/README.md

 For all jobs the command with change directories to either `Rails.root` if Rails is installed or the current working directory.
 These are evaluated when the scheduled tasks are loaded.

-For all jobs you may provide a `name` to name the CronJob.
+For all jobs you may provide a `name` to name, which will be used with the `identifier` to name the CronJob.
+If you do not provide a name `CronKubernetes` will try to figure one out from the job and pod templates plus a hash of the schedule and command.

 ### Shell Commands